Bedford School: House system

 Bedford School has six houses.
-Each house is composed of a day house and an associated boarding house.
-The day houses are areas for students to relax during breaks from teaching whilst the boarding houses are for students to reside in.
-The house names, dating from the mid-nineteenth century, refer to areas of Bedford; boys were originally allocated a house based on the area of town in which they lived.
-Whilst these are the official house names, it is common for boarders to refer to their house by the name of their boarding house.
-The houses are:

-Ashburnham – The day house is next to the Design and Technology Building.
-The boarding house, Sandersons, is within a ten-minute walk of the school in Rothsay Gardens, next to Redburn.

-Bromham – The day house is on Burnaby Road at the main entrance to the school, next to the Rice Building.
-The school's sixth form boarding house, Burnaby, is on Burnaby Road.

-Crescent – The day house is in a two-storey building towards the south of the school estate.
-The boarding house, Pemberley, is on Pemberley Avenue.
-The name Crescent derives from The Crescent, a road to the north-east of Bedford town centre running between Bromham Road and Tavistock Street.

-Paulo Pontine – The day house occupies a single storey ground floor area beneath the Art Department towards the south of the school estate.
-The boarding house, Redburn, is within a ten-minute walk of the school.
-The house takes its name from the area around St Paul's Church ('Paulo') and the area south of the river, over the Town Bridge ('Pontine').

-St Cuthbert's – The day house is located next door to the Medical Centre on Burnaby Road.
-The boarding house, Phillpotts, is in the north-east corner of the school estate.

-St Peter's – The day house occupies a purpose-built building next to its boarding house, Talbots, on Burnaby Road.
+Each has a day house and an associated boarding house.

 School officials

 Bedford School monitors are selected from amongst the boys of the Upper Sixth.
 They are entitled to wear coloured waistcoats and brown shoes as well as brass buttons on their blazers.
 The head of school and the deputy head are selected from amongst the monitors.

 Colour system

 Bedford School recognises individual achievement in various fields by the awarding of 'colours', at the discretion of the appropriate master, to boys in the Fifth Form and above.
 The various colours entitle the bearer to wear a particular variant of his uniform, appropriate to that award, on given days.
 There are five types of colours: Academic, Arts, Headmaster's, House, and Sports (Major and Minor).

 Extracurricular activities

 Chapel Choir

 The Chapel Choir sings the weekly and special services in Bedford School Chapel.
 The choir consists of eighteen choristers from the Preparatory School and twenty-four choral scholars from the Upper School, many of whom are former cathedral choristers.